 4 to prepare the necessary input to the report of the Director of BR to the next WRC in accordance with Nos 13.0.1 and 13.0.2 of the Radio Regulations with respect to the implementation of the above-mentioned provisions;

-5 to schedule its meetings with a view to facilitating consideration and action by administrations in accordance with No. 13.14 of the Radio Regulations,
+5 to schedule its meetings with a view to facilitating consideration and action by administrations in accordance with No. 13.14 of the Radio Regulations;

+6 independently of BR, at the request of one or more interested administrations, to review findings and consider appeals (No. 140 (2) of the Convention and No. 14.5 of the Radio Regulations) against decisions made by BR regarding frequency assignments, examining any such cases and taking decisions thereon without the participation of BR representatives,

 instructs the Director of the Radiocommunication Bureau